juttevijverberg/hypencoder/README.md

     --save_encoded_docs_path="$SAVE_ENCODED_DOCS_PATH"
 ```
 This script uses the tokenizer with the checkpoint, encodes both documents and queries using the BE-base dual encoder, and reports standard IR metrics via `ir_measures`.
 If you already encoded the corpus via `hypencoder_cb/inference/encode.py`, pass `--encoded_docs_path=/path/to/encoded/docs` to skip re-encoding and load the DocList artifacts directly.
 To persist freshly encoded documents for reuse, add `--save_encoded_docs_path=/path/to/save/doclist` and the script will export a DocList compatible with `load_encoded_items_from_disk`.

-#### Custom Q-Nets
-In the paper we only looked at simple linear q-nets but in theory any type of neural network can be used.
-The code in this repository is flexible enough to support any q-net whose only learnable parameters can be expressed as a set of matrices and vectors.
-This should include almost every neural network.

-To build a custom q-net you will need to make a new q-net converter similar to the existing one `RepeatedDenseBlockConverter`.
-This converter must have the following functions and properties:
-1. `weight_shapes` should be a property which is a list of tuples indicating the size of the weight matrices.
-2. `bias_shapes` should be a property which is a list of tuples indicating the size of the bias vectors.
-3. `__call__` which takes three arguments `matrices`, `vectors`,  and `is_training`.
-See `RepeatedDenseBlockConverter` for details on the type of these arguments.
-This method should
-return a callable object which excepts a torch tensor in the shape (num_queries, num_items_per_query, hidden_dim) and returns a tensor with the shape (num_queries, num_items_per_query, 1) which contains the relevance score for each query and associated item.

 ## Training
 To train a model take a look at the training readme in `/train`.